ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 This shows that transport across judgmental equality forms a [[groupoid]].

-Either way, this also implies the reflection rule of weak judgmental equalities because one could derive the following rule
+Either way, this also implies the reflection rule of the [[judgmental equality#ShorthandTypalEquality|equality judgment as shorthand for typal equality]] because one could derive the following rule

 $$\frac{\Gamma \vdash a \equiv b:A}{\Gamma \vdash \mathrm{tr}_{a =_A (-)}^{a \equiv b}(\mathrm{refl}_A(a)):a =_A b}$$